georgejkaye/belnap-tools/README.md

 # belnap-tools

-This is a web app for experimenting with Belnap logic.
+This is a web app for experimenting with Belnap logic. as detailed in [my thesis](https://arxiv.org/abs/2502.08497).
+See it live at [belnap.georgejkaye.com](https://belnap.georgejkaye.com).

 ## Development